45south/SDR-Trim/README.md

 # SDR Trim  v1.5.1

+This is beta software.
+Contact me if you experience bugs or any other issues with this software.
+Currently under test.

 IQ recording utility for SDRplay RSPdx, RSPduo, Perseus, and Jaguar receivers.

 **Trim · Convert · Extract · DDC**